How to pass the workplace psychological safety act

 Our goal is for:

-- Advocates to proceed together to Rhode Island for public hearings in 2024, where the legislation has already passed the Senate.
+• Advocates to proceed together to Rhode Island for public hearings this year, where the legislation has already passed the Senate.
 Then onto the next state.
-And then the next.
+And he next.
 Strength in numbers is a winning strategy!

 How it works